 The recent, unwanted “Columbus Day” spotlight is in part a result of efforts to remove statues honoring white supremacists from public spaces.
 Robert E. Lee, “Stonewall” Jackson, and Bedford Forrest are among the targets deserving reinterpretation.
 And, of course, these recent developments are the harvest from long years of organizing and educating by the aboriginal people themselves.

-Indigenous People’s Day 2017 will be commemorated THIS MONDAY, October 8th.
-A weekend of events will take place amid heavy political, and moral pressure to end the celebration of the Christopher Columbus Day myth.
+Indigenous People’s Day 2018 (IPD) will be commemorated THIS MONDAY, October 8th.
+A weekend of events will take place amid heavy political and moral pressure to end the celebration of the Christopher Columbus Day myth.
 Sadly, the main defenders of the false narrative are “progressive” politicians Governor Mario Cuomo and Mayor Bill De Blasio.

 The weekend highlight will be a Monday sunrise ceremony on Randall’s Island.
 That program will begin at daybreak, so an arrival at around 6:30 AM is required.
 The venue is the Harlem River field at Icahn Stadium.
 The weather forecast is for warm and clear skies, a perfect backdrop for a majestic sunrise gathering.
-Everyone is welcome to participate, but the indigenous people should and will take the lead role in exposing, explaining and sharing their culture.
+Everyone is welcome to participate, but the indigenous people should and will take the lead role in exposing, explaining, and sharing their culture.
 Leave the disrespectful, ugly American vibes at home.

-This year’s Monday ceremony will repeat the sharing of the water ceremony, where clean, purifying water is symbolically mixed with the waters of New York harbor.
-In last year’s ceremony, an indigenous elder from Hawaii hand carried water from the summit of the Hawaiian Mauna Kea mountain range.
+This year’s ceremony will feature the sharing of the water ceremony – clean, purifying water is symbolically mixed with the waters of New York harbor.
+In last year’s ceremony, an indigenous elder from Hawaii carried melted-from-snow water from the summit of the Hawaiian Mauna Kea mountain range.
 The aboriginal peoples were environmental conservationists long before that term was coined.

 The public schools will be closed on Monday, although the motive for the closing is to perpetuate the false “Columbus is a hero” narrative.
-This creates a perfect opportunity for the type of experiential education the bureaucracy ignores.
-Parents, you need to expose their children to the cultural traditions of other communities.
-Pack a picnic brunch, carry a lawn chair or your yoga mat, catch the early Randall’s bus at 125th and Lexington, and teach your children what the Department of Mis-Education will not or cannot.
+Nevertheless, this break creates a perfect opportunity for the type of experiential learning that the education bureaucrats ignore.
+Parents need to expose their children to the cultural traditions of other communities.
+Pack a picnic brunch, carry a lawn chair or your yoga mat, catch the early Randall’s bus at 125th and Lexington.
+Teach your children what the Department of Mis-Education will not or cannot.